Fastcode/VisualMesh/readme/training.md

 ### Network Section
 The design of the network is configured in the `network: { structure: {}}` section of the yaml file.
 The network is defined using a graph of elements that you can assemble until a final node `output`.
-Currently for the case of the inference system they are only able to handle feed forward networks of Dense and Convolutional layers with no skip connections.
+Currently, for the case of the inference system, they are only able to handle feed-forward networks of Dense and Convolutional layers with no skip connections.
-Anywhere in the network you can use the variable `$output_dims` and this will be replaced with the dimensionality of labels you are using.
+Anywhere in the network, you can use the variable `$output_dims` and this will be replaced with the dimensionality of labels you are using.

 There will be two default inputs provided, `X` and `G` that you can use as inputs to your network layers.
 These correspond to the input values from the image, and the graph indices that form the graph network.